 Lumpiang Shanghai is our very own Filipino version of spring rolls.
-What is the difference, you might ask.
-Well, the main difference is that, it has more meat that vegetables in it unlike the other kinds of lumpia or spring rolls.
+What is the difference, you might ask?
+Well, the main difference is that it has more meat than vegetables in it unlike the other kinds of lumpia or spring rolls.
 Traditionally, ground pork is the main ingredient but beef or mixed pork and beef or even chicken can be used.

 Lumpiang Shanghai (Filipino spring rolls)